generable/bmstate/README.md

 ## Getting started

- More info is in documentation, that you can view with
+ More info is in the documentation, which you can view with
 ```r
 library(bmstate)
 ?bmstate
 ```

+See also the vignettes.

 ## Development